jfreeman812/QE-Tools/sdlcs/code-management.rst

     * to be run (indirectly) via automation tooling (such as Jenkins or Travis CI)
     * will fail if it is not running in a virtual environment (when appropriate)
     * otherwise will install
-      and otherwise configure the environment for testing
+      and configure the environment for testing

   * ``self-check`` an executable script that does a self-check on the repository.